 The Butterfly Show has always been funded in part through the generosity of its visitors.
 To ensure that the Butterfly Show can run successfully in the future, and remain accessible for future generations, we encourage your support of the Butterfly Show with a generous donation!

-In honor of the Butterfly Show’s 20th Anniversary, the first $ 5,000 in donations will be matched dollar-for-dollar by the Department of University Advancement.
+In honour of the Butterfly Show’s 20th Anniversary, the first $ 5,000 in donations will be matched dollar-for-dollar by the Department of University Advancement.
 That means that your gift will make double its impact!

 Each year, the Butterfly Show costs $6-7 thousand to run.
 The bulk of that cost is the importing of around 1300 tropical butterflies from around the world.
 Both admission to the show and the tours are offered free of charge; we believe that this show should be accessible to everyone.
 For admission to remain free, a donation box has always been stationed at the show.